LudwigWW/G90toG91Conversion/README.md

 # g90tog91conversion README

-An extension to convert G90 G-Code into G91 format.
+A VSCode extension to convert G90 G-Code into G91 format.

 ## Features